sfigg/commercialization-public/manufacture/desktop/how-push-button-reset-features-work.md

 ### <span id="extensibility-points"></span><span id="EXTENSIBILITY-POINTS"></span>Extensibility points for push-button reset features

 Push-button reset provides extensibility points where manufacturers can insert custom operations when a user runs the **Refresh your PC** and **Reset your PC** features.
+If you use Auto-apply folders, you shouldn't configure extensibility points.
+If you have both Auto-apply folders and extensibilty scripts, PBR won't use the Auto-apply folders.

 See the sections above to see where the custom operations that can be executed for these features appear.